 Blue Smoothie FAQ’s

 It is a Blue algae rich in protein, vitamins, minerals, carotenoids, and antioxidants that can help protect cells from damage.
-It is full of B vitamins which elevates your energy levels, helps the immune system, increases metabolism, and improves digestion!
+It is full of B vitamins which elevate your energy levels, help the immune system, increase metabolism, and improve digestion!
 A win in my book.

 A smoothie is usually gulped down very quickly.
 It is smooth and creamy and full of vitamins.
 The Smoothie Bowl is more of a meal with more fiber.
 It is for the die-hard cereal eater.
 It has toppings with lots of texture.
 It will usually keep you satisfied longer during the day.

-Generally, there is granola, fresh fruits, seeds, or coconut flakes.
+Generally, there are granola, fresh fruits, seeds, or coconut flakes.

 You can use frozen fruit to make the smoothie thicker.
 You can also add protein powder or collagen.
-Use Almond Milk or orange Juice for the liquid.
+Use almond milk or orange juice as the liquid.
 Do not add ice, like you might in a regular smoothie drink.

 More recipes like this